 What is a clinical psychologist?

-Clinical psychologists are health care professionals.
+Clinical psychologists are health professionals.
 They specialise in the assessment and treatment of psychological problems.
 Clinical psychologists create helpful professional relationships for their clients.
 These helpful relationships are guided by the clients needs and psychological evidence.
 The psychological evidence includes cognitive, behavioural (CBT), systemic and psychodynamic explanations for the client's problems.
 In order to qualify, clinical psychologists need an undergraduate honours degree in psychology (or equivalent) and a doctorate in clinical psychology.
 They are registered by the HCPC (Health and Care Professions Council), the British Psychological Society (BPS) and can use the protected title 'Clinical Psychologist.’

 How do I know if I will benefit from clinical psychology?

 How long does clinical psychology take & how much does it cost?

 What about confidentiality?

 I work within the codes of ethics of the Health and Care Professions Council (HCPC) and the British Psychological Society (BPS.)
 These include a duty of confidentiality, unless there is a significant risk of harm occuring by that confidentiality being maintained.
 I am also compliant with the General Data Protection Regulation (GDPR.)
-I am a registered data controller with the Information Commissioner's Office (ICO.)
-If you have concerns about my practise you can raise them directly with myself or with any of these bodies.
+As such I am a registered data controller with the Information Commissioner's Office (ICO.)
+If you have concerns about my practise you can raise them directly with myself or with any of these regulatory bodies.